Elkhorn Creek Lodge

 The Chicago Tribune Bankruptcy

-Posted in economics by mountainmusings on December 10, 2008
+Posted in economics by Eugene Podrazik on December 10, 2008

 I guess, Col. McCormick, founder of the Chicago Tribune, tired of rolling in his grave over the Chicago Tribune’s liberal transgressions decided to take matters in his own hands and really spook up the place.
 Is that smoke, emanating from the Tribune tower, courtesy McCormick’s poltergeist?
 Or, is that chapter 11?